Go-op: Third proposal

 In March 2019, the company announced new proposals for services from Taunton and Yeovil to Swindon, Oxford and Nuneaton.
 The Taunton and Yeovil to Swindon service would run from Summer 2020 and provide a significant increase in the number of trains serving towns such as Frome and Melksham.

 The proposal consists of four trains per day between Taunton and Oxford, calling at Castle Cary, Bruton, Frome, Westbury, Trowbridge, Melksham, Chippenham and Swindon.
 There would also be two trains per day between Nuneaton and Yeovil Pen Mill, calling at Coventry, Kenilworth, Leamington Spa, Banbury, Oxford, Swindon, Chippenham, Melksham, Trowbridge, Westbury, Frome, Bruton and Castle Cary.
 The ORR website records withdrawal of the proposal for an Economic Equilibrium Test for this service in September 2019.

 Fourth proposal

 In 2021, Go-op began discussions with Network Rail for services between Swindon and Bishops Lydeard (just beyond Taunton), which it hoped to begin in mid-2022.
 At first there could only be three services per day, due to congestion between Swindon and Westbury; a further three could be provided to Frome or Westbury, connecting with existing services to Swindon.
 These plans would also improve local services on the TransWilts Line, calling at Trowbridge and Melksham.

 The plans for Bishops Lydeard would restore the link broken in 1971 between the national network and the preserved West Somerset Railway, which runs leisure services to Minehead.

+Fifth proposal

+In 2022, Go-op abandoned plans to run services from Bishops Lydeard and made a new application to the ORR.
+In As of 2023, Go-op expected to begin services in December 2025.
+In November 2024, the ORR gave conditional approval for services between Swindon, Taunton and Weston-super-Mare, subject to financial and rolling stock requirements, to begin no later than December 2026.
+In June 2025, Go-op signed a track access contract with Network Rail and are in discussions to lease Class 769 trains.
+They are continuing to seek investors to raise £2.5 million needed to launch services.